The Kept Man of the Princess Knight: Manga

-A manga adaptation illustrated by Keyyang was serialized on Kadokawa's ComicWalker manga website from September 9, 2022 to December 2024.
-The manga's chapters were collected by ASCII Media Works into three tankōbon volumes released from February 25, 2023 to December 26, 2024.
+A manga adaptation illustrated by Keyyang was serialized on Kadokawa's ComicWalker manga website from September 9, 2022, to December 2024.
+The manga's chapters were collected by ASCII Media Works into three tankōbon volumes released from February 25, 2023, to December 26, 2024.
 During their panel at Anime NYC 2023, Yen Press announced that they had also licensed the manga adaptation for English publication.

 A sequel illustrated by Chihiro Yamazaki, titled The Kept Man of the Princess Knight Act2, began serialization on the same website on August 31, 2025.
+The manga's chapters have been collected into a single tankōbon volume as of January 27, 2026.